Postgraduate MSc/PgDip/PgCert

 Course delivery

-Our MSc Transport Engineering and Planning degree course is delivered through four 30-credit modules and one 60-credit project module.
+Our MSc Transport Engineering and Planning degree course is delivered through four 30-credit taught modules and one 60-credit dissertation module.

-Flexibility is at the heart of our learning approach.
-You can choose to study this postgraduate course full-time or part-time on campus, with enrolment each September:
+You can study this postgraduate course full-time, on campus, with enrolment each September:

 Learning experience

-Delivered for over 50 years, our course will upskill and empower you to lead transport planning and delivery projects.
-Through our industry-focus, we invite speakers from major companies and employers to participate in course delivery, providing you with real-world case studies and projects.
+Delivered for almost 60 years, our course will upskill and empower you to lead transport planning and delivery projects.
+Through our industry-focus, we invite speakers from major companies and employers to participate in course delivery, providing you with real-world case studies.

-Current course topics include transport planning, transport engineering and traffic engineering.
-You will also choose to study either transport forecasting or infrastructure design and analysis (if your first degree is Civil Engineering).
+Current course topics include transport policy, transport systems design, integrated transport planning and traffic engineering.
+In Trimester 2, you will also choose to study either transport forecasting and appraisal or infrastructure design and analysis (if your first degree is Civil Engineering).
 You will also strengthen your research and analytical skills by completing a dissertation on a topic of your choice.
 Learn more about the current course modules in the section below.

 Course team